Towards the discovery of new physics with lepton-universality ratios of $b\to s\ell\ell$ decays: Fits to and other data

 \subsection{Beyond muon-specific lepton nonuniversality}

 As already noted, our choice to focus on new physics in muonic Wilson coefficients $C_9^\mu$, $C_{10}^\mu$ was far from mandatory.
-We could, for example, have considered putting the effect in electrons, or some combination thereof.
-We will present a more comprehensive account in a revised version of this paper.
+As an example of a more general scenario that can accommodate the data, in the left panel of Figure \ref{fig:beyondmuon}, we show a two-parameter fits of $C_L^\mu$ and $C_L^e$, to LUV data and $B_s \to \mu^+ \mu^-$ and the full data set.
+In both cases, a high degree of degeneracy is seen, and pure $C_L^e$ fits the data nearly as well as $C_L^\mu$.

+In the right panel of Figure \ref{fig:beyondmuon} we consider instead a two-parameter scenario with a muon-specific Wilson coefficient $C_L^\mu$ and a lepton-flavour-universal coefficient $C_9^\mu = C_9^e = C_9$.
+Such a universal coefficient generically expected to be generated in BSM scenario at the one-loop level through penguin diagrams.
+One particular realisation is the ``charming BSM scenario'' of \cite{Jager:2017gal}.
+In fact, this ``semi-universal'' scenario fits the data minimally better the pure-$C_L^\mu$ ($p = 62 \%$ versus $p = 60 \%$).
+This preference for an extra $C_9$ effect can be understood as a consequence of the $B \to K^* \mu^+ \mu^-$ angular distribution measurements (particularly the $P_5'$ term); because the $B \to K^* e^+ e^-$ measurements are much less precise and only cover $q^2 < 1.12$ GeV${}^2$, the data do not require this to be muon-specific.
+The preference for an extra, possibly universal, $C_9^{\rm univ}$ effect would increase with more optimistic error estimates on $B$-decay form factors that are sometimes made in the literature.